parse-community/docs/_includes/graphql/objects.md

   }
 }
 ```

 **Note:** If you use [Apollo Client](https://www.apollographql.com/docs/react/) it's recommended to request the modified fields and `id` during the Mutation, then the [Apollo Client](https://www.apollographql.com/docs/react/) will automatically update its local store and push the new data across your app; i.e. If you update `playerName` you should request `playerName` and `id` like the code above.

 ### Unset a field

 Across the whole GraphQL API you can simply unset a field by setting his value to `null`.

-**Note:** Following the official GraphQL API Specs, setting a field to `null` through the GraphQL API will completly unset the field in the database on the targeted Parse Object.
+Following the official GraphQL API Specs, setting a field to `null` through the GraphQL API will completly unset the field in the database on the targeted Parse Object.
 GraphQL API will transform `null` on the server before saving the object to correctly unset the field into the database.

 ```js
 // Header